dbmi-bgm/cgap-annotations/docs/unrelated_references.rst

 ----------------------------------------

 1. UGRP 20 Unrelated ``fastq`` files were run through the ``WGS Upstream Sentieon Proband v1`` Metaworkflow on the current cgap-wolf environment to generate 20 unrelated ``bam`` files.
-2. Following `this protocol from Sentieon <https://support.sentieon.com/manual/TNscope_usage/tnscope/#generating-a-panel-of-normal-vcf-file>`_ each resulting ``bam`` file was run individually through the ``WGS Somatic Sentieon Tumor Only v1`` Metaworkflow on the current cgap-wolf environment, including the ``GAPFI4LJRN98.vcf.gz`` dbSFP file for known SNPs.
+2. Following `this protocol from Sentieon <https://support.sentieon.com/manual/TNscope_usage/tnscope/#generating-a-panel-of-normal-vcf-file>`_ each resulting ``bam`` file was run individually through the ``WGS Somatic Sentieon Tumor Only v1`` Metaworkflow on the current cgap-wolf environment, including the ``GAPFI4LJRN98.vcf.gz`` dbSNP file for known SNPs.
 3. Continuing the protocol from above, the 20 resulting ``vcf`` output files were merged using ``bcftools`` (1.10.2).
 4. This file was uploaded to the CGAP Portal as: ``833c91e9-a8cd-470e-8100-32b49ed14159/GAPFIV1QKYU9.vcf.gz``